 Like all “people” food, vegetables should only be offered in moderation (and with the OK from your pet's veterinarian).
 Some types of vegetables come with their own unique dangers; for example, there is a danger associated with broccoli because the florets contain isothiocyanates, which can cause mild to severe gastric irritation in some dogs.
 Isothiocyanates are a naturally-occurring sulfur-based plant compound that can be found in several other dark green vegetable varieties, including broccoli, kale, and cabbage.
 So for dogs, eating too much broccoli, kale, or cabbage could actually prove fatal.

 Another example is spinach, which is high in oxalic acid and can block your dog's ability to absorb calcium and even lead to kidney damage.
-Your dog would have to consume a very amount of spinach to be at risk, but nevertheless, veterinarians warn about offering this particular leafy vegetable.
+Your dog would have to consume a very large amount of spinach to be at risk, but nevertheless, veterinarians warn about offering this particular leafy vegetable.

 More importantly, there are some vegetables that are considered highly toxic to our pets and should never be offered, such as mushrooms.
 Wild mushrooms can be particularly toxic, and though the washed white mushrooms that you might find at the grocery store are probably okay, experts say it's best to err on the side of caution when it comes to all mushrooms.